rsyslog/rsyslog/source/configuration/modules/imfile.rst

    1 - paragraph (There is a blank line between log messages)

    2 - indented (new log messages start at the beginning of a line.
-If a line starts with a space it is part of the log message before it)
+If a line starts with a space or tab "\t" it is part of the log message before it)

 .. index::
    single: imfile; escapeLF